UAAP Final Four: History

 Ties among the semifinalists were broken by an extra game, irrespective of the seedings.
 Ergo, in a tie for the 2nd seed, the game that will be used to break the tie serves as a de facto game one of a best-of-three series.
 If two teams are tied for the fourth seed, the game that will be used to break the tie serves as a knockout game between the two.
 If three or more teams are tied, the team with the best points difference gets a bye to the final tie-breaker game against the winner/s of the teams with the lower points difference.
 In Season 72 (2009–10), the league introduced the "common sense" rule in determining seedings for the playoffs in case of ties.
 This means not all ties in the semifinals will be broken by a one-game playoff.
 Only ties for second and fourth are broken by an extra game.
 Ties for first and third are broken by the points difference of the tied teams.
-Starting Season 79, however, the thrice-to-beat advantage for the top-seeded team (in cases of the double group stage sweep) was removed, but the stepladder semifinals format (second-seeded team still with the twice-to-beat advantage against the 2 lower-seeded teams in the Final Four) and the automatic Finals slot incentive for the top-seeded team remained.
+Starting Season 79, however, the thrice-to-beat advantage for the top-seeded team (in cases of the double elimination round sweep) was removed, but the stepladder semifinals format (second-seeded team still with the twice-to-beat advantage against the 2 lower-seeded teams in the Final Four) and the automatic Finals slot incentive for the top-seeded team remained.

+Starting In Season 85, the UAAP removed the twice-to-beat advantage for the #2 seed in the stepladder series, to remove the "undue advantage."